 Who Runs This Site

-I'm Sean — a CompTIA A+ certified IT professional based in New York, working toward a career in IT support and engineering.
+I'm Sean — an IT Support Specialist working for the New York City Department of Education, CompTIA A+ certified and working toward Network+.
+I came to IT through teaching, which is part of why I focus on actually explaining concepts rather than listing definitions.
 I built IT Study Hub while studying for the A+ and have kept building it since, because the gap between what's freely available online and what candidates actually need never really closed.

 This site is both a resource for other candidates on the same path and a portfolio project that demonstrates what I've built and learned.
 I have a genuine stake in the accuracy of the content here — if something is wrong or unclear, it reflects on me directly.